mycroftwilde/Portainer_Templates/TableOfContents/openwrt/apconfig/README.md

-After installing Open-Wrt, These are the rough steps to follow in order to configure the wireless router as an AP for your PfSense Network
+After installing Open-Wrt, These are the rough steps to follow in order to configure the wireless router as an AP for your PfSense Network (With Vlan)

-Open-Wrt Settings
+Please be aware these instructions pressuppose that you have already setup:

+    a.
+PfSense Network
+    b.
+With Vlans
+    c.
+Have things connected to a smart switch with the applicable configuration already in place

+Rough Instructions:

 Set Lan Network to: [IPAddress]/24
 Management Interface: http://[SameIPAddress]